Safeguarding Privacy in Edge Speech Understanding with Tiny Foundation Models

 \subsection{Methodology}

-\paragraph{Test platform} We implement \sys{} atop PyTorch 2.2.1 and Python 3.10.7.
+\textbf{Test platform.} We implement \sys{} atop PyTorch 2.2.1 and Python 3.10.7.
 We use an off the shelf 64 bit Raspberry Pi 4B with Quad core Cortex-A72 (ARM v8) processor having 8 GB ram as the edge device.
 End to end latency is calculated using the CPU execution time of this edge hardware.
 The rest of the evaluations are conducted on a M1 Macbook Pro.
 Model training and fine-tuning are done on an NVIDIA A40 GPU.